 To analyze the situation in North Minneapolis communities, let's define "North Communities" as the district including these communities: Camden, Northeast, and four neighborhoods of Near North (Jorden, Near North, Willard-Hay, and Hawthorn), which were all in SUP project's target area.
 These communities contained larger percentage of families and individuals under poverty line, families of color, as well as higher criminal rates in all kinds than other parts of Minneapolis.

-Generally, looking at the number and trend, the violent crime and homicide situations in North Minneapolis were still serious during the project period of SUP.
+Generally, looking at the number and trend, the violent crime and homicide situations in North Minneapolis were still serious during the project period of SUP program.
 Actually, the numbers were fluctuated monthly, and it is hard to conclude that there has either been a positive or a negative change in violent crime/homicide.
 Comparing data throughout last four years (September 2011- August 2015), the total number of homicide cases in Minneapolis and North Minneapolis were both increased for around 30% from 2014 to 2015.
-During the period 09.2012- 08.2013, 49% of Minneapolis homicide cases were happened in North communities, while the percentage increased to 55.8% in the project period (see Figure 28 and Table 1 below).
+During the period September 2012- August 2013, 49% of Minneapolis homicide cases were happened in North communities, while the percentage increased to 55.8% in the project period (see Figure 26 and Table 1 below).
+Figure 26 Trend and number of Homicides in MPLs and North Minneapolis (09.2011-08.2015)